 |Sub-Region||Bendigo – Single Vineyard||Variety/ Clones||GM 2.15 (70%) Barrie (30%)|

-The fruit was gently crushed as whole bunches to enhance varietal extraction but ensure low phenolic levels.
-Interestingly, despite the warm season, phenolics appear less apparent than normal.
-This will enhance the typical palate gentleness this variety can exhibit.
-The free run portion was inoculated and cool-fermented (16-17°C) in tank to retain varietal character.
-The later press portion (~22%) was fermented at warmer temperatures (20°C) in older French oak barrels with indigenous yeast to add more yeast complexity and build mid palate texture into the wine.
+The fruit was gently whole bunch pressed to enhance varietal extraction but ensure low phenolic levels.
+The free run portion of the juice was kept separate and racked clear to stainless steel tanks, where it was inoculated and cool-fermented (14-15⁰C) to retain varietal character.
+The pressings portion, had some of the free run added back and was fermented at warmer temperatures (20⁰C) in older French oak hogshead barrels with indigenous yeast to add more yeast complexity and build mid palate texture into the wine (42% of blend).